Ethra8/history_beyond_myth/README.md

     + **Rationale**: To ensure clear contrast and readability for the user.
 Also, its name *White Smoke* is the signal from the Vatican when a new Pope is selected.
 The church was all-mighty, and its power had no boundaries back in the Middle ages, so it also brings that to mind.
 - ***Eerie Black*** **#1B1B1B** / **RGB(27,27,27)**:
     + **Use**: Backgrounds of content pages as *Arthur* and *Avalon*.
-    + **Rationale**: To favour contrast with the colorful captions embeded, taken from medieval illuminated manuscripts on which the investigation is based.
+    + **Rationale**: To favour contrast with the colorful captions embedded, taken from medieval illuminated manuscripts on which the investigation is based.
 The ink used in those early medieval manuscripts, mostly made from insects and ashes, has also inspired this selection.
 - ***Onyx*** **#424242** / **RGB(66,66,66)**:
     + **Use**: Fonts that have a background of *White Smoke*, in the *home page description section*, and the *sign-up page sections*.
     + **Rationale**: To gain clear contrast, and ensure users' readability, with a softer tone of dark grey.
 - ***Jet*** **#2E2E2E** / **RBG(46,46,46)**:
     + **Use**: The navigation bar background color.
     + **Rationale**: It reminds of the shadows and obscurity that still cover the early Middle Ages' history and myths, still full of shadows to unveil.
-Also, the contrast with the *Turkey Red* from the headers reminds of the main plot sorrounding this site investigation, full of shadows and blood.
+Also, the contrast with the *Turkey Red* from the headers reminds of the main plot surrounding this site investigation, full of shadows and blood.
 - ***Timberwolf*** **#D6D6D6** / **RGB(214,214,214)**:
-    + **Use**: The *headers' 1st letters*, the *vertical or horizontal lines in the headers* that ressemble a spear or sword, and for the background of the *button to the sign-up page* in the navigation bar.
+    + **Use**: The *headers' 1st letters*, the *vertical or horizontal lines in the headers* that resemble a spear or sword, and for the background of the *button to the sign-up page* in the navigation bar.
     + **Rationale**: Gives a metal-like appearance.
 All element have a strong shadow to give it volume.
-Middle Ages were full of iron: armours, shields, spears, swords, etc. But also cups, and all king of everyday medieval ustensils were made of metal.
+Middle Ages were full of iron: armours, shields, spears, swords, etc. But also cups, and all king of everyday medieval utensils were made of metal.

 ![image](https://github.com/Ethra8/history_beyond_myth/blob/939b243f05b2fbd01a7fd7398b33133c3c356627/color%20palette%20History%20beyond%20Myth.png)